 Since Easy1Up gives away 100% commissions, the 10% admin fee (except for 20% on the first level) can be ridiculous with the higher levels, and that’s probably how Peter gets his share.

-With the $2,000 Vertex Live level, you'll pay $2,000 and then $500 as admin fee.
-For a maintainance/administration fee, that's ludicrous if you think about it.
+With the $2,000 Vertex Live level, you’ll pay $2,000 and then $500 as an admin fee.
+For a maintenance/administration fee, that’s ludicrous if you think about it.

 #3 It’s a Pyramid Scheme

-It's obviously a pyramid scheme.
-That's because the system sells you the membership with a promise that you'll be receiving payments because of it.
-Unlike legitimate multi level marketing programs, there are no tangible products in store for us except for the basic training.
+It’s obviously a pyramid scheme.
+That’s because the system sells you the membership with a promise that you’ll be receiving payments because of it.
+Unlike legitimate multi-level marketing programs, there are no tangible products in store for us except for basic training.

-There's a reason Easy 1Up is offering some training content with the associated levels.
-That's to make sure the program survives for a while.
-If it was all about recruiting, and didn't offer any products with it, it would have been offline/dead by now.
+There’s a reason Easy 1Up is offering some training content with the associated levels.
+That’s to make sure the program survives for a while.
+If it were all about recruiting and didn’t offer any products with it, it would have been offline/dead by now.

 In case you’re wondering, here’s a quick video that shows how you can identify pyramid schemes: